DAMTP PhD Opportunities

 How to apply

-You need to apply to the Graduate Admissions Office, and details on how to do this are given here.
-The DAMTP PhD course code you need to put on your GRADSAF is: MAAM21.
+You need to apply via the Graduate Admissions Office, and details on how to do this are given here.
+The DAMTP PhD course code you need to put on your Applicant Portal is: MAAM21.

-On the GRADSAF application form you should answer question A(12) by declaring your interests as determined under `Research Topics' above.
+On the Applicant Portal application form you should answer question A(12) by declaring your interests as determined under "Research Topics" above.
 We do not expect you to submit a detailed research proposal.

 Deadlines and Offers